-Night sky in May – northern hemisphere
+Night sky in March – northern hemisphere

-Here is a view of the night sky this month as seen from mid-northern latitudes such as London (51° 30′) in mid May, 2013, at 10pm (22h UT).
+Here is a view of the night sky this month as seen from mid-northern latitudes such as London (51° 30′) in mid March, 2014, at 10pm (22h UT).

 Note: The sky will appear much the same from other cities at similar latitudes, such as New York, Paris and Berlin, at around 10pm local time.
 The sky appears the same at the start of the month an hour later and at the end of the month an hour earlier.
 We use Virtual Sky, a new, customizable, browser-based planetarium, courtesy of Las Cumbres Observatory Global Telescope Network.
 Click on the date or location to the top left of the chart to view the sky at a different time or from another longitude and latitude.
 If you want to check out the sky as seen from the southern hemisphere, click here.